UI customization guide

 -

 The user’s language.
-How Unblu determines a user’s language is described in detail in the article on setting the locale.
+How Unblu determines a user’s language is described in detail in the article Setting the visitor-side locale.

 -

 The operating system and browser the user’s running.
-If Unblu knows the version of the operating system and/or browser, this information will be included as well.
-If the version is unknown, Unblu will display the term Other.
+If Unblu knows the version of the operating system and/or browser, this information is included as well.
+If the version is unknown, Unblu displays the term Other.

 The operating system name displayed in the popup depends to an extent on the browser used.
 Thus someone using Google Chrome on Ubuntu is reported as running the operating system Linux Other.
 If they’re using Firefox, on the other hand, Unblu reports that the operating system is Ubuntu Other. -